Programs

 Enhance your degree

-Renison offers classes for undergraduate students who choose to minor in Applied Language Studies, East Asian Studies, or Studies in Islam.
-We also have courses that count towards a major or minor in Religious Studies.
-This means that you'll focus a portion of your workload on one of these areas, giving you a level of specialized knowledge that will help shape your career skill set.
+Renison offers classes for undergraduate students who choose to minor in East Asian Studies or Studies in Islamic and Arab Cultures.
+We also teach have courses which may count towards a major or minor in Religious Studies or English.

 East Asian Studies